 This post may contain affiliate links.
 We make a small commission if you buy the products from these links (at no extra cost).
 As an Associate, I earn from qualifying purchases.
 But we only recommend products we would use ourselves.
 For more information, click here to see our disclosures.

 Finally, you can’t make a great martini without a great shaker.
-I have at least a dozen shakers but this one from OXO is by far my favorite.
+I have at least a dozen shakers but this one is by far my favorite.
 It doesn’t leak, and the cap is a measuring cup measuring from 1/2 to 1.5 ounces.
-Dishwasher safe, you can’t go wrong with OXO.
+Dishwasher safe, you can’t go wrong with this shaker.

 And remember the chilled martini glass.
 Nothing is worse than a martini in a warm glass.
 Check out these 2 that I recommend.
 Joy Jolt set of 6 martini glasses in multi-colors and Crafthouse by Fortessa, set of 4 martini glasses.
 They are both dishwasher-safe.
 Joy Jolt is a short martini glass, good for stacking on the shelf in the freezer.
 The Crafthouse by Fortessa is tall and elegant, but challenging to find a safe spot in the freezer.
 I love them both!